ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-om.md

 - Repeat Year Forcing (RYF): repeated 1 May 1990 - 30 April 1991 forcing
 - Interannual Forcing (IAF): 1958-2018 forcing

-Each configuration also has an optional biogeochemical (BGC) configuration that uses the [Biogeochemistry Ocean component](/models/model_components/bgc_ocean), if this is required.
+Each configuration also has an optional biogeochemical (BGC) configuration that uses the [Biogeochemistry Ocean component](/models/model_components/bgc_ocean), if required.
 !!! warning
     BGC experiments are slower and generally consume more resources (compute time and disk space).